How our standards are developed

 Everybody can nominate a representative to be in a working group.
 These groups meet several times throughout the process; bringing not only their own knowledge and experience, but that of their network too.
 Our role at PEFC International is to coordinate the work of the working groups, providing organizational and administrative support: we do not develop or revise the documents ourselves.

-The development (or revision) of a standard goes through a series of key phases:
+The development (or revision) of an international standard goes through a series of key phases:

 We prepare the project proposal; this includes a description of the scope and intended outcomes of the standard, and a justification for the need of the standard.
 The PEFC Board of Directors must approve it before moving on to the next stage.